natcha-hong/MobileApp/README.md

    ```

 ## Challenges
-Windows cannot connect to the Android & IOS Due to Privacy block
+* Windows cannot connect to the Android & IOS Due to Privacy block
-Use MacOS instead and also use Xcode
+* Coding on MacOS, test on Xcode and Iphone
+* Will need to firgure our the Window issue later

 ## Function
 1. Can Create List
 2. Can Remove List
-3. Can Cross List
+3. Can Cross/Mark Done List
 4. Can Search for List
 5. Has instruction of what to do on the top left if click menu bar